My Illlustrated Travel Journal with Essays about Roman and Mediaeval History and some Geology

 Gokstad ship, Viking Ship Museum Oslo

-I promised Viking ships and I got some for you.
-I've actually visited two Viking ship museums, the ones in Roskilde and in Oslo.
+I've visited two Viking ship museums during this tour, the ones in Roskilde and in Oslo.
 The museum in Oslo houses the ships found in Oseberg, Gokstad and Tune, and additional grave finds from Borre.
 All three ships had been buried in mounds, together with other beautifully crafted items; most remarkable among them are the cart and the sleighs from the Oseberg find.
 The museum's eldest part was opened as early as 1926 while the museum in its present 4-winged layout dates to 1957.

 The opera house in Oslo